BORER EXTERMINATION

-Borer control Auckland starts with an inspection.
-Borer is a beetle that can potentially destroy the structure of your building.
+Borer is a beetle that can potentially destroy parts of or the structure of your building.
 There are different types of wood eating beetle including the longihorn beetle and long toothed borer, but the furniture borer beetle is the most common.
 Borer beetles are on the wing typically in January through to March.

 Wood boring beetles most often attack dying or dead trees.
 In forest settings, they are important in the turnover of trees by culling weak trees, thus allowing new growth to occur.
 They are also important as primary decomposers of trees within forest systems, allowing for the recycling of nutrients locked away in the relatively decay-resilient woody material of trees.
 To develop and reach maturity woodboring beetles need nutrients provided by fungi from outside of the inhabited wood.
 These nutrients are not only assimilated into the beetles' bodies but also are concentrated in their frass, contributing to soil nutrients cycles.
 Though the vast majority of woodboring beetles are ecologically important and economically benign, some species can become economic pests by attacking relatively healthy trees (e.g. longhorn beetle, borer) or by infesting downed trees in lumber yards.
 Species such as the longhorn beetle and the borer are examples of invasive species that threaten natural forest ecosystems.